zusorio/overwatch-api/README.md

+> [!WARNING]
+> Unfortunately, Fly have significantly increased their prices which means I can no longer host this API.

 # Very Cool Overwatch API by Zusor

 Blizzard doesn't have an official API for getting Overwatch player data.
 They do have [a website](https://playoverwatch.com/en-us/search/) which shows some limited data but it's not easily machine-readable.